city-cs-msc/ASDT-Project-TRS/docs/Tasks for analysis.md

 All the tasks below should be presented in the file: `Analysis.md`

 1. Create a use case diagram.
-2. Write the Main Success Scenarios in fully dressed format for the two most imporants use cases.
+2. Write in fully dressed format the Use case texts for the two most imporant use cases.
-3. Create one System Sequence Diagram for each of MSS of the main use cases.
+3. Create one System Sequence Diagram for each of main success scenarios of the main use cases.
 4. Create a Conceptual Class Diagram.

 Diagrams can be created either by using a tool or may be hand-drawn.
 Images of the diagrams should be commited and pushed in the repository in the docs/img folder.
 Make sure that resolution and size of the images make the diagram readable in the markdown files without needing to scroll.